Skip to content

 It's useful to note the interplay between the blocks here, as this is something you'll be using a lot in the future.
 There are both Discrete and Continuous Action blocks in this program (remember the difference?
 If not, you can look it up here).

 The Start Moving block is a discrete action block.
 You can think of it as toggling a switch that changes MiRo's state from not moving to moving.
 However, this block doesn't specify the duration of the action, so another type of block is required for this to actually work.
-Another way of thinking about it is in terms of blocking/non-blocking calls (yes, blocking blocks... the terminology can be confusing).
-Discrete action blocks are generally non-blocking; roughly speaking that means they're allowed to run in the background.
+Another way of thinking about it is in terms of blocking and non-blocking calls (yes, blocking blocks... the terminology can be confusing).

 Create a simple program that only has two blocks: Program Start, followed by Start Moving Forwards.